 Procedures for recommending that a PhD degree be awarded posthumously.

-The Chair or Graduate Coordinator of the relevant graduate unit submits a letter to SGS (addressed to the appropriate Student Services Officer) outlining the circumstances and presenting the recommendation.
+The Chair or Graduate Coordinator of the relevant graduate unit submits a letter to SGS (addressed to the Manager, Front-Line Student Academic Services) outlining the circumstances and presenting the recommendation.
 The following conditions must be satisfied:

 There must be a body of work that constitutes a thesis, that is, a body of work that could be submitted for publication as a thesis.
 Though the supervisor might do some editorial work, the thesis should be mostly the work of the candidate.

 The graduate unit must recommend that the thesis be accepted as fulfilling the PhD degree requirements.